apmaries/sandpit-testing/readme.md

    - speech-and-text-analytics:readonly (STA data source for silence / overtalk etc.)
    - user-basic-info
 1. Create Groups (must be an 'official' group type)
-   1. TIL Admins (can edit interactions in library and perform management tasks) \*optional
+   1. TIL Library Admins (can edit interactions in library and perform management tasks) \*optional
    1. TIL Users (can view / open only)
 1. Data table
    1. Create a datatable